wafeqofficial/docs/full-docs.md

 # Authentication

-> To authorize, use this code:
+To authenticate, use this code:

 ```shell
 curl --location --request GET 'api_endpoint_here'